gpustack/llama-box/README.md

          --image-guidance N       the value of guidance during the computing phase (default: 3.500000) --image-strength N       strength for noising, range of [0.0, 1.0], automatically retrieve the default value according to --model
          --image-sample-method, --image-sampler TYPE
-                                  sample method that will be used for generation, automatically retrieve the default value according to --model, allowed values: euler_a, euler, heun, dpm2, dpm++2s_a, dpm++2m, dpm++2mv2, ipndm, ipndm_v, lcm
+                                  sample method that will be used for generation, automatically retrieve the default value according to --model, allowed values: euler_a, euler, heun, dpm2, dpm++2s_a, dpm++2m, dpm++2mv2, ipndm, ipndm_v, lcm, ddim_trailing
          --image-sampling-steps, --image-sample-steps N
                                   number of sampling steps, automatically retrieve the default value according to --model, and +2 when requesting high definition generation
          --image-cfg-scale N      the scale of classifier-free guidance(CFG), automatically retrieve the default value according to --model (1.0 = disabled)